mengyao36/data-enrichment/README.md

 - rename zip variable as "zip_sparcs_3"
 - check missing values for all variables
 - drop all rows with missing values - also to decrease dataset size for merge purpose
+- (attempt was made to merge without dealing with missing values but failed due to python memory size)
 ## step 5: save the editted Sparcs dataset as a new dataset called "sparcs_new_noempty"

 ## step 6: merge "sparcs_new_noempty" and "atlas_new"